 The Group's net income for 2016 grew to ₱1.092 billion from ₱905.868 million in 2015.
-Growth was driven primarily by higher sales volume, higher efficiencies in trading and supply management, and higher service revenues.
+The Group was able to grow profit as a result of higher sales volume, higher efficiencies in its trading and supply management and higher service revenues.
+In summary, the growth in net income was the combination of a 7% increase in volume and higher contribution from service revenue net of lower selling prices.